diku-dk/alpacc/README.md

 ,(5, #terminal 4 (6, 7))
 ,(3, #production 2)]
 ```
 First element in each tuple is the parent index of each node, so the root nodes has itself as a parent.
 The second element in each tuple is the actual node.
 A node is either a production or a terminal, and they are enumerated seperately.
-They are also enumerated in the order they are defined (besides `ignore`).
+They are also enumerated in the order they are defined (besides `ignore` it will always have the value `0`).
 So if we look at the first element then its parent is itself and the node is a production `#production 0`.
 The first production defined is `E = T E'` which is the starting production and has been given the value `0`.
+If we look at the element `(1, #terminal 1 (0, 1))` then its parent is at index `1` and its the terminal is `a` since `ignore` is defined. `(0, 1))` is the span of the substring that token corresponds to in the input string.

 It is also possible to only generate a lexer or parser using the flags `--lexer` or `--parser`.